ljr1981/tuit/README.md

 ```
 args=["starts_with_this","does_not"]
 ```
 The fourth line of the log entry will generally be the arguments line.
-This consists of a key-value pair, such as:
+This consists of a key-value pair (e.g. args:TUPLE).

-args=["starts_with_this","does_not"]

 The right-hand side is a TUPLE where you can put whatever variables you like and only your creatively is your limit.